zama-ai/httpz-solidity/docs/fundamentals/asXXoperation.md

 2. **Type casting**: Converting between different encrypted types
 3. **Input handling**: Processing encrypted inputs with proofs

-## 1. Trivial input
+## 1. Trivial encryption

-Trivial input simply put is a plain text in a format of a ciphertext.
+Trivial encryption simply put is a plain text in a format of a ciphertext.

 ### Overview

-Trivial input is the process of converting plaintext values into encrypted types (ciphertexts) compatible with TFHE operators.
+Trivial encryption is the process of converting plaintext values into encrypted types (ciphertexts) compatible with TFHE operators.
 Although the data is in ciphertext format, it remains publicly visible on-chain, making it useful for operations between public and private values.

 This type of casting involves converting plaintext (unencrypted) values into their encrypted equivalents, such as: